Control Through Communication and the Managed Information Loop

 Sources

-- JoAnne Yates, MIT personal website, author profile and publications list, author context and publication record, reviewed June 15, 2026.
+- JoAnne Yates, MIT Sloan, faculty profile, and MIT personal website, publications list, author context and publication record, reviewed June 19, 2026.

 Book links are paid affiliate links.
 As an Amazon Associate I earn from qualifying purchases.